OpenNebula/cloud-provider-opennebula/README.md

 ## Author Information

-Copyright 2002-2024, OpenNebula Project, OpenNebula Systems
+Copyright 2002-2025, OpenNebula Project, OpenNebula Systems

 ## Acknowledgments

+Some of the software features included in this repository have been made possible through the funding of the following innovation project: [ONEedge5G](https://opennebula.io/innovation/oneedge5g/).